needle-mirror/com.unity.ar-companion-core/Documentation~/object-capture-workflow.md

 # Object Capture

-Use object capture mode to create a 3D asset for your project from any real world object.
+Use Object Capture mode to create a 3D asset for your project from any real world object.
 To capture an object, take overlapping pictures of it from multiple viewpoints.

-Object capture mode relies on Apple's [Object Capture](https://developer.apple.com/augmented-reality/object-capture/) technology.
+Object Capture mode relies on Apple's [Object Capture](https://developer.apple.com/augmented-reality/object-capture/) technology.
 To generate the captured 3D model in the Unity Editor after scanning an object, you must use a Mac computer with macOS Monterey and a "high-power" GPU.
 However, you can scan the objects used to create a 3D model with either an iOS or an Android device.

 See [3D Object Capture requirements](index.md#3d-object-capture-requirements) for more information about the hardware and software requirements.

-## Object capture workflow
+## Object Capture Workflow

-To scan an object, use the Object capture mode in the companion mobile app.
+To scan an object, use the Object Capture mode in the AR Companion App.

 ![Object Capture Mode](images/object-capture/object-capture-mode.png)<br/>*Object Capture mode*